harness/developer-hub/docs/continuous-delivery/gitops/connect-and-manage/argocd/byo-argo-to-harness.md

 ## Creating GitOps Entities with multiple projects

-When you have multiple Argo CD projects mapped to your Harness Project, you can choose which Argo CD project to use when you create a new GitOps entity (Cluster / Repository / Application) in your Harness Project.
+When you have multiple Argo CD projects mapped to your Harness Project, you can choose which Argo CD project to use when you create a new GitOps entity **(Cluster / Repository / Application)** in your Harness Project.

 By default, in the Argo CD console, when you create a cluster it is not associated with an Argo CD project.
 You can add the cluster using the `argocd cluster add` CLI and its `--project` option.

 The following steps are common to all three entities when you create them in Harness, however we will demonstrate this for GitOps clusters:

-1. While creating a GitOps cluster, under **GitOps Agent**, select the Agent where you set up the mappings.
+1. While creating a GitOps cluster in the Harness Project that is mapped to multiple Argo CD projects, under **GitOps Agent**, select the Agent where you set up the mappings.
 The **Project** setting appears.

    If the Agent has only 1 Argo CD project mapped, the **Project** setting is not shown.